lilprs/shoper-ts/README.md

 ## Supported resources

-This client supports all resources listed in Shoper REST API docs (at the time of writing).
+This client supports all resources listed in Shoper REST API docs as of May 2023.
 The API exposes some [additional resources](https://github.com/dreamcommerce/shop-appstore-lib/commit/0c6d308d0075f797a3d938a2b2642081bf79cf50), but because they are undocumented, this client doesn't support them.

 ## Type checking